nzanini/agentic-cicd-optimization/docs/OPTIMIZATION_CONTRACT.md

 **Reuse rule:** skipping a producer is legal only if (a) no required downstream job needs that output, or (b) a cached output with a matching input identity is available.
 Re-doing the work inside another job and not counting the skipped job is not a legal skip.

+**Why this is not optional:** Catalog Ranker is a **batch pipeline**.
+Each stage reads the previous stage’s file.
+If `score` is required and `prepare` is skipped, `score` still needs `prepared_catalog.json` from a previous successful prepare whose inputs have not changed.
+B0 never takes this path (it always re-runs producers).
+B1 hydrates cache into the workload directory.
+Absence of a verified object is a cache miss, not a license to skip the consumer.

 ### Job cards (contract)

 #### `branch_guard`